clerk/clerk-docs/CONTRIBUTING.md

 >

 - Install `@clerk/clerk-react`
-- Set up your environment keys
+- Set up your environment variables
 - Wrap your React app in `<ClerkProvider/>`
 - Limit access to authenticated users
 - Embed the `<UserButton/>`